yangwu1227/leetcode-ds-algo/array_and_strings/two_pointers/complexities.md

 ### Space Complexity

 The space complexity is $O(1)$ because we are only using a fixed number of variables, namely `lastNonZeroFoundAt` and `i`, irrespective of the input size.

+---

+## Reverse Word Order

+Given an input string `s`, reverse the order of the words.

+A word is defined as a sequence of non-space characters.
+The words in `s` will be separated by at least one space.

+Return a string of the words in reverse order concatenated by a single space.

+Note that `s` may contain leading or trailing spaces or multiple spaces between two words.
+The returned string should only have a single space separating the words.
+Do not include any extra spaces.

+### Time Complexity

+#### Python First Approach

+The first approach uses three operations:

+1. **Strip leading and trailing spaces**: The `strip()` method in python runs in $O(n)$ time, where $n$ is the length of the input string `s`.
+This operation iterates through the string to find leading and trailing spaces and removes them.
+2. **Splitting the string**: The `split()` method in python runs in $O(n)$ time, where $n$ is the length of the input string `s`.
+This operation iterates through the entire string to find spaces and create a list of words.
+3. **Two-pointer approach**: The two-pointer approach to reverse the words runs in $O(n)$ time, where $n$ is the length of the input string `s`.
+This is because the two pointers traverse the string from opposite ends until they merge.
+So every character is processed once in this process.
+Swapping two characters takes a constant amount of time.
+4. **Joining the words**: The `join()` method in python runs in $O(n)$ time, where $n$ is the length of the input string `s`.
+This operation iterates through the entire list of words to concatenate them into a single string.

+The total time complexity of the first approach is $O(n)+O(n)+O(n)+O(n)=O(4n)=O(n)$.

+#### Python Second Approach

+The second approach uses the `collections.deque` data structure to store the words.
+The time complexity of the `deque` operations is $O(1)$.
+Even though there appears to be a nested while loop, the inner while loop is not nested within the outer while loop.
+The reason is that the inner loop is directly tied to the progress of the outer loop's iterator, $i$.

+- Outer Loop: Iterates over each character in the string exactly once.
+Its purpose is to find the start of a word and then let the inner loop find the end of that word.
+- Inner Loop: Once the outer loop identifies the start of a word (any non-space character after a space), the inner loop runs.
+It advances $i$ until it finds the end of the current word (a space or the end of the string).
+The key point is that each iteration of the inner loop advances the same iterator (i) that the outer loop uses.

+Because of this mechanism, each character in the string is visited exactly once by these combined loops.
+The outer loop moves $i$ to the start of a word, and the inner loop moves $i$ to the end of that word.
+After the inner loop completes for a word, the outer loop effectively skips to the next word or the end of the string, depending on what's next.

+And finally, we have a `join` operation that runs in $O(n)$ time, where $n$ is the length of the input string `s`.

+Thus, the overall time complexity is $O(n)+ O(1) * k + O(n) = O(n)$, where $k$ is the number of words in the string.
+Since $k$ is less than $n$ and because the $O(1)$ operations inside the loop do not significantly impact the overall complexity relative to $n$, the overall time complexity simplifies to $O(n)$.

+#### C++ Approach

+1. **Vector Construction**: $O(n)$, where `n` is the length of the input string.
+This complexity arises from examining each character to split the string into words.
+2. **Reversing the Vector**: $O(k)$, which is proportional to the number of words in the vector, as the operation involves moving each element in the vector.

+### Space Complexity

+The space complexity of the first python approach is $O(n)$ because we are creating a list of words, which can be as large as the input string itself.
+The space complexity of the second approach is also $O(n)$ because we are using a `deque` to store the words, which can be as large as the input string itself.

+With c++:

+1. **Vector Construction**: $O(k)$ where `k` is the number of words, accounting for the space to store these words in a vector.
+2. **Reversing the Vector**: $O(1)$ because the reversal is performed in-place, requiring no extra space beyond the input.